ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 Building condev locally
 -----------------------

-As an alternative to installing a prebuilt package from `anaconda`_, the ``condev`` package can be built locally, then installed into the local conda installation.
+As an alternative to installing `a prebuilt package from anaconda <https://anaconda.org/maddenp/condev>`_, the ``condev`` package can be built locally, then installed into the local conda installation.
 Ensure that ``conda-build`` and ``conda-verify`` are installed in the base environment:

    .. code:: sh